 Deborah Becker is a reporter and host at WBUR.
-Her reporting focuses on mental health, criminal justice, crime and education.
+Her reporting focuses on mental health, criminal justice and education.

-Deb also helps produce and organize various WBUR special programs and series.
-She has received numerous awards from Radio Television Digital News Association (RTNDA), Public Radio International, National Education Writers Association, Associated Press, Corporation for Public Broadcasting, National Alliance on Mental Illness, Parent/Professional Advocacy League and United Press International.
-She also completed journalism fellowships on addiction studies, juvenile justice and journalism and the law.
+Deb is also a substitute host on several WBUR programs and helps produce and report for various WBUR special series.
+Deb also worked on the launch of WRNI, Rhode Island’s NPR News Station, where she served as Morning Edition host and host of the weekly show “Focus Rhode Island.”
+Before coming to WBUR, she worked at Monitor Radio, the broadcast arm of The Christian Science Monitor newspaper.
+Deb has received numerous awards for her hosting, newscasts, reporting, and investigative reporting from the Radio Television Digital News Association (RTNDA), Public Radio News Directors Incorporated, National Education Writers Association, Associated Press, Corporation for Public Broadcasting, National Alliance on Mental Illness, Parent/Professional Advocacy League and United Press International.
+She also completed several fellowships on addiction, mental health, juvenile justice and journalism and the law.

 Deb studied journalism at St. Bonaventure University.
 She lives with her family in central Massachusetts.